CS448H/assignment2/README.md

 If you want to do more, here are some ideas we will give extra credit for:

-* Improve boundary handling: one source of overhead is the `load_data` function which has to handle when we are on an image boundary correct.
+* Improve boundary handling: one source of overhead is the `load_data` function which has to handle when we are on an image boundary correctly.
 Come up with a way to reduce the number of times boundaries need to be checked.
 What is your approach to boundaries and how much performance was gained?
 * Multi-threading: use the `pthreads` library (see [pthreads.t](https://github.com/zdevito/terra/blob/master/tests/pthreads.t)) to multi-thread computation of the image.
 How much performance do you gain doing this?
 * Vectorization: x86 machines have vector instructions (AVX or SSE).
 Change your code use these instructions by computing multiple pixels at once.
 See [simplevec.t](https://github.com/zdevito/terra/blob/master/tests/simplevec.t) for an example of using vectors in Terra.
 By default, vector loads must be aligned to the size of the vector.
 If you need to use unaligned stores and loads you can use the code below.
 How much performance do you gain doing this?
-How did you handle boundary conditions
+How did you handle boundary conditions?

 Submit extra-credit as a separate `img.t` file, so that we can still test your standard version, and explain what you tried to do.